Azure-Samples/cognitive-services-speech-sdk/source/bindings/js/README.md

 The SDK is a reference implementation for the speech websocket protocol.
 Check the [API reference](https://docs.microsoft.com/en-us/azure/cognitive-services/speech/API-reference-rest/bingvoicerecognition#websocket) and [Websocket protocol reference](https://docs.microsoft.com/en-us/azure/cognitive-services/speech/API-reference-rest/websocketprotocol) for more details.

 ## Browser support
 The SDK depends on WebRTC APIs to get access to the microphone and read the audio stream.
-Most of todays browsers(Edge/Chrome/Firefox) support this.
+Most of todays browsers(Microsoft Edge/Chrome/Firefox) support this.
 For more details about supported browsers refer to [navigator.getUserMedia#BrowserCompatibility](https://developer.mozilla.org/en-US/docs/Web/API/Navigator/getUserMedia#Browser_compatibility)

 **Note:** The SDK currently depends on [navigator.getUserMedia](https://developer.mozilla.org/en-US/docs/Web/API/Navigator/getUserMedia#Browser_compatibility) API.
 However this API is in process of being dropped as browsers are moving towards newer [MediaDevices.getUserMedia](https://developer.mozilla.org/en-US/docs/Web/API/MediaDevices/getUserMedia) instead.
 The SDK will add support to the newer API soon.